thelazzyone/Java/ModifySpreadSheet Program/README.md

-**Information of Programmer**
+**Information about Programmer:**

 Practice clean code programming with modifying spreadsheet.

-**Introduction to program**
+**Introduction to program:**

-Program that will ask user for location and the spreadsheet file. after finding the file, it will ask the user how will they want to modify it.
+The program will ask user for the location of the file and the name of the file After the file is found, the program will ask the user what they want to do with the spreadsheet.